idealneil/portainer-docker-compose/README.md

 # Portainer docker compose install guide

 ## Link to the [Portainer](https://www.portainer.io/) website
-Portainer is a great tool to help you manage your containers.
+Portainer is a great tool to help manage your containers.
 If you're new to Docker, Portainer provides you with an easy to use graphical interface, instead of having to use the command line.
 The traditional method to install Portainer is with "docker run".
-I prefer to have this part of my docker compose yml file.
+I prefer to have this as part of my docker compose yml file.

 ### Assumptions:
 You already have Docker intalled on your Linux server.